ctp-archive/data-journalism/README.md

 ## Adding materials

 Custom-created course materials are stored in the [`materials`](/materials) directory.
 Other source materials will be linked directly to the CTP Archive where possible.

+When linking images, make sure to use `{{ site.baseurl }}` to work with both testing and the deployed version.

 ## Running locally
 Local testing done via Jekyll, which can be installed [with the instructions here](https://nicolas-van.github.io/bootstrap-4-github-pages/#run-jekyll-on-your-computer-to-speed-up-testing).